-I really like foaming hand soaps because I need less soap to wash my hands.
+I really like foaming hand soap because I need less soap to wash my hands.
 All of that beautiful, luxurious foam is created with just a small amount of soap combined with water.
 What a way to stretch your soap, and your dollar, farther.

 Foaming Hand Soap Base

 First up is my foaming hand soap base.
 I had found a lot of hand soap recipes online that use a grated bar of soap combined with water, but that wasn’t for me.
 I wanted to use something more natural.
-Our foaming hand soap base starts with Dr. Bronner’s castille soap.
+Our foaming hand soap base starts with Dr. Bronner’s Castille soap.
 Dr. Bronner’s pure-castille liquid soap is cruelty-free, vegan, and biodegradable making it better for the environment than other liquid soaps that contain a variety of perfumes and colorants, as well as other non-biodegradable ingredients.

-To the castille soap, I add a combination of melted extra virgin coconut oil (the stuff from the kitchen pantry), sweet almond oil, and Vitamin E oil.
+To the Castille soap, I add a combination of melted extra virgin coconut oil (the stuff from the kitchen pantry), sweet almond oil, and Vitamin E oil.
 Coconut oil is naturally antibacterial and anti-fungal, so I like adding it to my homemade beauty products.
 Sweet Almond Oil and Vitamin E oil are antioxidants that are found in many natural and synthetic skin care products because of their healing and moisturizing properties.

-Where most commercially purchased hand soaps contain fragrance, which in some cases are extremely strong, with homemade soap you can control the scent in addition to the quality of the ingredients.
+Where most commercially purchased hand soaps contain fragrance, which in some cases are extremely strong, with homemade soap, you can control the scent in addition to the quality of the ingredients.
 While the base ingredients are unscented or neutral, I do like to add essential oils to my soap base.
 Our favorite is peppermint, but tea tree & lavender is also a nice combination.

 Once you have mixed up your soap base, give it a good shake and you are ready to go!
 One batch will fill your foaming soap bottle about 11 times.
-Its incredible how far you can stretch these premium ingredients.
+It’s incredible how far you can stretch these premium ingredients.

-Make if Foam!
+Make it Foam!

 Fill your foaming soap dispenser using 2-3 tablespoons of the foaming hand soap base; then top off with distilled water or water that has been boiled and cooled.
 Add your foaming dispenser, and you are all ready to wash your hands with luxurious foam!

-Each time you refill your counter top soap dispensers, give your foaming hand soap base a shake to make sure the oils and castille soap haven’t gotten clumpy or separated out.
+Each time you refill your countertop soap dispensers, give your foaming hand soap base a shake to make sure the oils and Castille soap haven’t gotten clumpy or separated out.

-- 1 3/4 cup Dr. Bronner’s liquid pure-castille soap
+1 3/4 cup Dr. Bronner’s liquid pure-Castille soap

-- 2 Tbsp extra virgin coconut oil, melter
+2 Tbsp extra virgin coconut oil, melted

 1 Tbsp sweet almond oil

-- 1 Tbsp vitamin E oil
+1 Tbsp vitamin E oil

 30 drops of essential oils (we like peppermint)

-- When you are ready to fill your foaming dispenser, put 2-3 tablespoons of the soap base in your bottle, and top off with either distilled water or water that has been boiled and returned to room temperature.
+When you are ready to fill your foaming dispenser, put 2-3 tablespoons of the soap base in your bottle, and top off with either distilled water or water that has been boiled and returned to room temperature.

 One batch will fill your countertop soap bottles 10-12 times.